Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service.md

             PositionServiceRequest positionServiceRequest = new PositionServiceRequest(cubePos);

-            // Send message to ROS and return the response var response = (PositionServiceResponse) tcpCon.SendServiceMessage(serviceName, positionServiceRequest, new PositionServiceResponse());
+            // Send message to ROS and return the response ros.SendServiceMessage<PositionServiceResponse>(serviceName, positionServiceRequest, Callback_Destination);

-            destination = new Vector3(response.output.pos_x, response.output.pos_y, response.output.pos_z);

-            Debug.Log("New Destination: " + destination);
+            awaitingResponseUntilTimestamp = Time.time+1.0f; // don't send again for 1 second, or until we receive a response }
     }

-        // Translate cube to destination
-        else
+    void Callback_Destination(PositionServiceResponse response)
     {
-            // Move our position a step closer to the target. float step =  speed * Time.deltaTime; // calculate distance to move cube.transform.position = Vector3.MoveTowards(cube.transform.position, destination, step);
+        awaitingResponseUntilTimestamp = -1;
+        destination = new Vector3(response.output.pos_x, response.output.pos_y, response.output.@for);
+        Debug.Log("New Destination: " + destination);
     }
 }
-}
 ```

-- Create an empty game object and name it `RosService`
+- Create an empty game object, name it `RosConnection`, and attach the `Plugins/TCPConnection/ROSConnection` script to it.
-- Attach the `RosServiceExample` script to the `RosService` game object and drag the cube game object onto the script
-- In the Inspector window of the Editor change the `hostName` variable on the `RosService` game object to the ROS master URI.
+- In the Inspector window of the Editor change the `hostName` variable on the `RosConnection` game object to the ROS master URI.
+- Create another empty game object and name it `RosService`
+- Attach the `RosServiceExample` script to the `RosService` game object.
+Drag the cube game object onto its `cube` parameter and the RosConnection game object onto its `Ros` parameter.
 - Pressing play in the Editor should start communication with the `postion_service` script, running as a ROS node, causing the cube to move to random positions in the scene.

 ![](images/tcp_3.gif)